djzeka/VSTS-AzureServiceFabric/docs/Application Delivery & DevOps practices with Azure Service Fabric.md

 ![alt](../images/vsts-asf-14.jpg)

-> **Note:** this is where release definition will "look" for the artifact to do contentious deployment
+> **Note:** this is where release definition will "look" for the artifact to do continuous deployment

 Once this is done we need to jump to the environment tab, under current release definition, to configure Publish profile, App package and Cluster connection